 When Training Materials are Marked as Complete

-SCORM.
 For this file type, the settings for completion are located within the package.
-In order for users to properly let the platform know that they are done playing a SCORM object, it’s important that they press the Close button (may be called the Exit or Submit button) in the object so the package is recorded accurately.
+In order for users to properly let the platform know that they are done playing a SCORM training material, it’s important that they press the Close button (may be called the Exit or Submit button) in the training material so the package is recorded accurately.
 By not pressing this button when a learner finishes viewing the content, the progress may not be sent from the SCORM package to the platform, therefore please communicate to learners that it’s important to press this button before closing the window or tab.

-Video.
-Video objects are marked as completed for learners using the following criteria:
+Video training materials are marked as completed for learners using the following criteria:

 - When the video reaches 15 seconds before the end marker if the video is longer than 150 seconds.